CATIE

 Summary

-A virus that is relatively common among gay and bisexual men called HHV-8 (human herpes virus-8) or KS herpes virus (KSHV) can cause Kaposi’s sarcoma (KS).
+A virus that is relatively common among gay, bisexual and other men who have sex with men (gbMSM) called HHV-8 (human herpes virus-8) or KS herpes virus (KSHV) can cause Kaposi’s sarcoma (KS).

 Kaposi’s sarcoma (KS) is a form of cancer.
 It appears as lesions (abnormal patches or large spots) on the skin or inside the body.
-KS is relatively common among HIV-positive men who have sex with men (MSM) and can sometimes occur among HIV-negative men.
-In Canada and other high-income countries KS is rare in women (regardless of HIV status).

 Among HIV-negative men who are otherwise healthy, KS may appear as a few isolated skin lesions.
 In such cases, KS tends to grow slowly and is generally not aggressive.